Legislative Changes

 6. If I have the option, should I go through a broker or open a 529 account directly?

 Many states have both direct-sold and broker-sold 529 education savings plans available.
-If you already have a financial professional or you want someone who will help you with the process, you may consider opening an account in a broker-sold 529 plan.
-But, keep in mind that broker-sold plans often have additional fees.
+If you already have a financial professional or want someone who will help you with the process of selecting a plan and/or plan investments, you may consider opening an account in a broker-sold 529 plan.
+But, keep in mind that broker-sold plans usually have additional fees.
 If you prefer not to use the services of a broker or are generally comfortable making your own investment decisions, you should consider opening an account directly with the state sponsor or program manager.

 7. How do I choose among the investment options in a 529 education savings plan?

 You should consider how often you want to review the investments and allocations, and potentially reallocate or change your options as your student gets older.
-Do you want to be in control of those changes or do you want it to happen automatically?
 Current federal tax law allows you to change investment options up to twice a year or when you change the plan’s beneficiary.
-But if you want the change to happen automatically, you may want to consider an age-based portfolio.
-Be aware that age-based portfolios sometimes have higher fees.
-If you are using your 529 account to pay for elementary or secondary school tuition, you may have a shorter time horizon for your investment to grow.
-You may consider different investment options depending on when you plan to use the money that is invested.
+Consider whether you want to be in control of those changes, or whether you want it to happen automatically (for example, with an age-based portfolio).

 8. How should I fund the 529 account?

 You should save money in your 529 account in a way that makes sense for your family.
 Many plans have a minimum initial deposit, often $250 or lower, and a minimum for subsequent deposits.
 Sometimes the minimum for subsequent deposits is lower if you set up an automatic investment plan, which may also help you stick to your savings goal.
-Keep in mind that states that offer tax benefits for contributions often limit the size of the annual contribution that is eligible for the tax benefit.
-Also, most plans have a lifetime limit on contributions.
+Keep in mind that states that offer tax benefits for contributions often limit the size of the annual contribution that is eligible for the tax benefit although you can contribute more if you want to save more money.
+Also, most plans have a lifetime limit on total contributions.

 9. What do I do while my student is in school?

 You should consider how you are going to withdraw and use the money from your student’s 529 account to fund his or her education.
-To begin with, consider whether you will use money in the 529 account to pay for elementary or secondary school tuition or save it for qualified higher education expenses.
+To begin with, consider whether you will use money in the 529 account earlier to pay for elementary or secondary school tuition or later for college or apprenticeship expenses.
 Before your student gets to college, you may need to consider how having money in your 529 account for future qualified higher education expenses might affect financial aid for your student’s elementary or secondary school tuition.
-Once your student has enrolled in college, you may want to consider, for example, what other types of financial aid your student is receiving, how you want to structure any loans during the years your student is in college, the impact using the 529 funds will have on subsequent years’ financial aid awards, and how much money you have available in the 529 account or in other savings vehicles.
+Once your student has enrolled in college, you may want to consider, for example, what types of financial aid your student is receiving, how you want to structure any loans during the years your student is in college, the impact using the 529 funds will have on subsequent years’ financial aid awards, and how much money you have available in the 529 account or in other savings vehicles.

 Regardless of when you use the money, consider how you want to allocate your withdrawals among the investments if you have multiple investments.
 This is especially true if you have chosen different investment options for elementary or secondary tuition and for qualified higher education expenses.
 For example, you may want to redeem a certain investment first or make withdrawals proportionately among all your investments.
 Also, if your student is the beneficiary of multiple 529 plans, you should consider how you want to allocate your withdrawals among the plans.